 Nelnet Bank joins a long list of lenders offering student loan refinancing.
-How does Nelnet compare to the top lenders in the market?
+How does Nelnet Bank compare to the top lenders in the market?

 Ultimately, Nelnet Bank is a solid but unremarkable student loan refinance option.
-Nelnet has no selling point that meaningfully separates them from most other refinance lenders.
+Nelnet Bank has no selling point that meaningfully separates them from most other refinance lenders.
 However, they offer decent interest rates and could be the best option for many borrowers.

 Nelnet Bank Refinance: The Basics

-As far as minimum requirements are concerned, Nelnet follows most industry standards.
+As far as minimum requirements are concerned, Nelnet Bank follows most industry standards.
 Borrowers will need to be U.S. citizens or permanent residents.
 Nelnet Bank also requires applicants to have at least a Bachelor’s degree.

 |Nelnet Bank Overview|